 The combination of untested equipment, track that had been allowed to deteriorate, and the general incongruity of space-age technology and traditional railroad thinking made the services the butt of considerable satire.

 Amtrak took over PC’s intercity passenger service on May 1, 1971.
 The Metroliners were soon stored, and their schedules taken by Amfleet trains with accelerated timings.
 The TurboTrains were scrapped.
-The Penn Central commuter service, already subsidized by local authorities, passed first to Conrail, then to other operating authorities.
+The commuter service, already subsidized by local authorities, passed first to Conrail and then to other operating authorities.

-The Penn Central bankruptcy was a cataclysmic event, both to the railroad industry and to the nation’s business community.
-The PC and its problems were the subject of more words than almost anything else in the railroad industry, everything from diatribes on the passenger business to analyses of the reasons for PC’s collapse.
+Penn Central history ended with bankruptcy.
+That was a cataclysmic event, both to the railroad industry and to the nation’s business community.
+The PC and its problems were the subject of more words than almost anything else in the railroad industry, everything from diatribes on the passenger business to analyses of the reason for PC’s collapse.

 Few undertakings have had less auspicious beginnings than Conrail — and Conrail surprised everyone with its success.